MohdSakib535/FastApi_WebRTC/README.md

 - Ensure both users in same room
 - Check firewall settings
 - View logs: `docker-compose logs -f`

+### LLM summary errors
+- Error: "LLM provider not configured" → set `LLM_PROVIDER` and the corresponding API key in `.env`.
+- Running in Docker: ensure `.env` is mounted (it is by default) and restart after editing.
+- OpenAI httpx error → we pin `httpx` to `0.27.x` in `requirements.txt` for compatibility.

+### Transcripts not saving
+- Only the active recorder saves rows; ensure your device is the recorder.
+- DATABASE_URL must point to a reachable Postgres host from inside the container.
+- Tables auto‑create on startup; ensure the app started successfully.

 ## Production Deployment